Privacy Notice & Cookies Policy

 As part of the registration process for our newsletters and information emails, we collect personal information.
 We use that information for several reasons: to tell you about products & services you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to periodically check that you’re happy and satisfied in your dealings with us.
 We don’t refer, rent or trade email lists with any other organisations or businesses.

-We do not use a third-party provider to deliver our newsletters and information emails – we do this directly from our own database of contacts that have expressly signed up to receive our information.
+Our newsletter and regular marketing emails are sent to contacts in our own database of contacts that have expressly signed up to receive our information.
+If we conduct one-off mailings with partners, they will only be sent to contacts who have opted in.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our information provision.

 You can unsubscribe to general mailings at any time by clicking the unsubscribe link at the bottom of any of our emails.